ralphjsmit/filament/docs/07-users/01-overview.md

 }
 ```

+### Email change verification

+If you're using the `profile()` feature with the `emailChangeVerification()` feature, users that change their email address from the profile form will be required to verify their new email address before they can log in with it.
+This is done by sending a verification email to the new address, which contains a link that the user must click to verify their new email address.
+The email address in the database is not updated until the user clicks the link in the email.

+The link that a user is sent is valid for 60 minutes.
+At the same time as the email to the new address is sent, an email to the old address is also sent, with a link to block the change.
+This is a security feature to potentially prevent a user from being affected by a malicious actor.

 ### Using a sidebar on the profile page

 By default, the profile page does not use the standard page layout with a sidebar.
 This is so that it works with the [tenancy](tenancy) feature, otherwise it would not be accessible if the user had no tenants, since the sidebar links are routed to the current tenant.